Developer-Butters/pokemonautomation.github.io/docs/Programs/PokemonFRLG/GiftReset.md

 ## Instructions

 1. Follow the setup for the target above.
 2. Save the game.
-Re-open the menu after and move the cursor to the top option (POKEDEX for all targets except starters, BAG for starters) after.
+3. Re-open the menu after saving and move the cursor to the top option (POKEDEX for all targets except starters, BAG for starters), then close the menu again.
-3. Start the program in-game.
+4. Start the program in-game.

 ## Options